CassieMarie0728/my-awesomeness/README.md

 - [google/horologist](https://github.com/google/horologist) - Horologist is a group of libraries that aim to supplement Wear OS developers with features that are commonly required by developers but not yet available.
 - [iYung/nfc-for-atms](https://github.com/iYung/nfc-for-atms) - Hack for RUHacks
 - [iamr0s/Dhizuku](https://github.com/iamr0s/Dhizuku) - A tool that can share DeviceOwner permissions to other application.
+- [io7m-com/exfilac](https://github.com/io7m-com/exfilac) - Simple, reliable, automated S3 uploads for Android
+- [jekyllex/jekyllex-android](https://github.com/jekyllex/jekyllex-android) - JekyllEx is an Android app that can manage your Jekyll blog directly from your Android device!
 - [jff99/KeyCip](https://github.com/jff99/KeyCip) - Repository for the Android application  KeyCip.
 Making possible the statement "Our information belongs to us"
 - [kibotu/Android-PGP](https://github.com/kibotu/Android-PGP) - Simple PGP encryption/decryption on android.
 - [legendsayantan/ShizuTools](https://github.com/legendsayantan/ShizuTools) - Contains many tools to control android system via shizuku.